Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsection{Offline Path Planning}

-To propose a global path planning technique, we start with closely defining obstacle-free region $W_{free}$ by a set of convex polygon $\mathcal{P}$.
+We define the static obstacle-free region $W_{free}$ by a set of convex polygon $\mathcal{P}$.
 The method then computes formation configurations $\mathcal{X}$ at each intersection of the convex polygons $\mathrm{P} \in \mathcal{P}$ (Fig. \ref{gor:fig}) utilizing the formation pose optimization (\ref{Formation Optimization}).
 The feasible configurations $\mathcal{X}$ are added as nodes $\mathcal{V}$ to a graph $\mathcal{G} = (\mathcal{V},\mathcal{E},\mathcal{W})$.
-An edge $\mathcal{E}$ between two nodes, or configuration exists if both the nodes belong to the same convex polygonal.
-The Euclidean diatance between the nodes defines the weight $\mathcal{W}$ of the connecting edge.
+An edge $\mathcal{E}$ between two nodes or configuration exists if both the nodes belong to the same convex polygon.
+The Euclidean distance between the nodes defines the weight $\mathcal{W}$ of the connecting edge.
 A graph search method finds the shortest path ($S$) from the start to the goal.
 The offline path planning technique has been illustrated in the following subsections.